This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 The potential benefits for agencies implementing a suicide watch technology are compelling.
 Corrections agencies should, of course, review their policies, and any applicable legal issues, before placing inmates under electronic surveillance.
 Potential benefits include:

 - Less obtrusive, less prone to destruction.
 A key feature of the device is that it is less obtrusive.
-Inmates are prone to tamper with or destroy monitoring devices but a device that does not require physical contact with the prisoner could make tampering or destruction less likely.
+Incarcerated persons are prone to tamper with or destroy monitoring devices but a device that does not require physical contact could make tampering or destruction less likely.

 - Detect disguised suicide attempts.
 Correctional officers mistake cleverly disguised suicide attempts as normal behavior.
 An automated system could safeguard against human error.